What are Principles for DMCC Approved Auditors in Dubai?

-DMCC is one of the quickest and largest developing free zone in Jumeirah Lake Towers (JLT) in UAE and is the prime location for modern trade establishments.
+DMCC is one of the quickest and largest developing free zone in Jumeirah Lake Towers (JLT) in Dubai and is the prime location for modern trade establishments.
 DMCC has created a viable compliance system to guarantee that DMCC operations are in line with all laws, controls and best practices.
 Dubai Multi Commodity Centre (DMCC) was founded in 2002 by the Government of Dubai which was directed to offer physical, market and financial set up to trade establishments.
 It offers trading of precious products like gold, diamonds, colored stones, pearls and various other products.
 It is also referred as a gateway to trade as it paves the way for global trade.
 The approved auditor list rules that all companies part of DMCC must get their financial statements audited through a DMCC approved auditors.

 Auditing is mandatory for every member company of DMCC.
 Businesses should submit their financial statements, audited by a DMCC approved auditors within 90 days of ending of their company’s financial year.
 Failing to do that can lead to a penalty of AED 5,000 or dismissal of trade license.